-The ability to start the engine will be improved at temperatures below -18 °C (0 °F) by the use of a jacket water heater or a battery with extra capacity.
+The ability to start the engine will be improved at temperatures below -18 °C (0 °F) from the use of a jacket water heater or extra battery capacity.

 The following items provide a means of minimizing starting problems and fuel problems in cold weather: Engine oil pan heaters, jacket water heaters, fuel heaters, and fuel line insulation.